fakemanoan/fakemanoan.github.io/docs/faq.md

 ---
 [ <-- Back](../)
 # FAQ
+## My device isn't supported!
+Some use different modems, NFC chips or different components.
+This would require a separate install package.

+Some are completely different devices.
+I would need access to a device for several days debugging.

+Given technical/time limitations (and for simplicity), it is not possible for me to support everything.

+If you would like to help me add support, open a pull request on [GitHub](https://github.com/samsungexynos7420) with the necessary changes.

 ## What Gapps should I use?
 Use MindTheGapps_Legacy (ARM64), a package I created to make MindTheGapps work on our TWRP.
 It is all explained [here](../downloads/mindthegapps)